RRambo/Noise-meter-server/README.md

 # Kindergarten Sound Meter

-For now, the code in this repo is a RESTful API backend for monitoring sound levels in kindergarten rooms.
-Built with Go and SQLite.

 This system supports an IoT device (Arduino with sound sensor) that measures noise levels in kindergarten rooms.
 When sound exceeds a threshold, data is sent to the server for logging and analysis.

+This repository contains:
+- A RESTful API backend for monitoring sound levels in kindergarten rooms, built with Go and SQLite.
+- A frontend user interface for managing locations, configuring the noise meter, and viewing results and summaries.

 ### Features

-- RESTful API with full CRUD operations
+- RESTful API with full CRUD operations for sound data
 - SQLite database for data persistence
 - Basic authentication
 - Sound level validation (0-150 dB range)
 - Automatic timestamping
 - Alert flagging when threshold exceeded
+- **Location management:** Add, select, and manage room locations via `/locations` endpoint and frontend dropdown
+- **Frontend:** Simple web UI for location selection and management

 ## Technology Stack

 - **Language:** Go 1.x
 - **Database:** SQLite
+- **Frontend:** HTML, CSS, JavaScript
 - **Architecture:** Handler-Service-Repository pattern
 - **Testing:** Go testing framework
 - **Authentication:** HTTP Basic Auth